nonpareil156/lab1/README.md

 5. Common mistakes

-    ❌ Forgetting to include <stdio.h> → compiler error.
+    >Forgetting to include <stdio.h> → compiler error.

-    ❌ Mismatch between format specifier and variable type:
+    >Mismatch between format specifier and variable type:

-        Using %d for a float or %f for an int gives wrong results.
+    >Using %d for a float or %f for an int gives wrong results.

-    ❌ Forgetting \n → output stays on the same line.
+    >Forgetting \n → output stays on the same line.